 - Neural injury and repair

 - Sensory processing

-Donors’ contributions are especially impactful at this time as the department prepares to move into a new, state-of-the art facility devoted to neuroscience research.
+Donors’ contributions are especially impactful at this time as the department has moved into a new, state-of-the art facility devoted to neuroscience research.
 This transition offers laboratories a springboard to advance their research programs in new ways and to take advantage of the unprecedented opportunities for collaboration engineered into the design of the building.
 Your donation to the department could help direct how these new possibilities take shape in the coming years.